eddiewu5300/Insight_project/README.md

 ![](./img/pipeline.png)

+## Word2vec Model:

+Word2vev is a well know Nature Language Model.
+It projects each word to a high dimensionaly vector.
+And I am loading the pre-trained parameters from GloVec to word2vec model, which uses billions of wikipeidia articles to train the word vector.

 ## Data Processing:

  The reviews data is extracted from S3 datasource.
-ML pipeline is used for processing and cleaning the text data.
+Spark ML pipeline is used for processing and cleaning the text data.
 The processed data are fed into NLP word2vec model and then conduct text comparison.
-The results are stored in Cassandra and will be queried by Flask to visualize the result.
+The results are stored in Cassandra and will be queried by Flask to visualize the results.